Book now and support the cause

 – Doors open at 7:00pm

-This is the second semi final round held at:
+This is THE FINAL ROUND held at:

 18 and overs only.
 Please bring your ID to guarantee entry.